botanicus/data.blog/posts/2019-06-17-hello-world/hello-world.md

 # Hello world!

-_So it happened to me as well: I decided to start blogging.
+_I decided to start blogging.
+Here is a brief overview about the topics I'm going to be writing about._

 I always enjoyed writing.
 As I haven't found a platform I'd like, I wrote my own blog engine (no ads, hurray!), blog content compiler.
 So what is it I'm going to be writing about?_

 Eventually I decided to write my own [blog engine][gh-blog-engine] and [blog content compiler][gh-blog-generator], I got the incredibly useful Editorial app for iOS and I'm good to go!